Has Facebook warned you to secure your account? Here’s why - NewsBreak

 ( WJW ) — Some people logging onto Facebook on Tuesday morning were getting a message about their account.

 The message reads: “Your account has the potential to reach a lot more people than an average Facebook user.
-Hackers are often motivated to attack accounts that have a lot of followers, run important Pages, or hold some community significance.”Big tech companies grapple with Russian state media, propaganda
+Hackers are often motivated to attack accounts that have a lot of followers, run important Pages, or hold some community significance.”‘Something was off’: Local woman says someone used Apple AirTag to track her

 Meta says to help defend against “targeted attacks,” it’s requiring Facebook Protect for some accounts.
 The message also said that if you don’t turn on Facebook Protect for your account by March 17, 2022, you will be locked out of your account until you enable it.